fonske/SMA-Modbus-energy-management-system/README.md

 Features in this Release 1.0:

-    1. Zero export when export price is negative → Only generate energy used in the house.
+    1. Zero export when export price is negative → Only generate energy used in the home.

     2. Negative import prices → Charge the battery during the 3 most negative price hours (still in test phase).

-    3. Smart selling → Sell excess energy at peak prices in the morning/evening, if solar forecast is strong (March–September).
+    3. Smart selling → Sell excess energy at peak price in the morning/evening, if solar forecast is strong (March–September).

     4. Delayed battery charging → Wait until export prices are lowest.
+Always keeps 20% into the battery and charges up to 20% before delaying the rest of the charging.

     5. Winterflow → Charge battery during the 4 cheapest hours at night if solar forecast <15 kWh and price spread is significant.

-    6. Dunkelflaute mode → Use battery during hours when import prices are above a defined threshold.
+    6. LowPV-mode → Use battery during hours when import prices are above a defined threshold.

 🛠️ Note:
 Feel free to use or modify my flows for your own setup.
 You do so at your own risk.